-State Representative Brian Lanoue was re-elected to a second term in the General Assembly on November 2, 2020.
-He proudly serves the 45th District, which includes Griswold, Lisbon, Plainfield, Sterling and Voluntown.
-Brian is a Co-Chair of the Internship Committee, he also serves on the Committee on Children, Banks and Commerce Committees.
+State Representative Brian Lanoue was re-elected to his third term in the General Assembly in November 2022.
+He proudly serves the 45th District, which includes the towns of Griswold, Ledyard, Lisbon, Preston and Voluntown.
+For the 2023 & 2024 legislative sessions, Rep. Lanoue will serve on the Children’s, Higher Education, and Veterans Committees.

 Born and raised in Eastern Connecticut, Brian graduated from the Norwich Free Academy, where he was a well-known host and producer at a commercial radio station, and he received his bachelor’s degree in political science from Eastern Connecticut State University.
 He took his education a step further by earning his master’s degree in public policy from Southern Connecticut State University where he authored a thesis on the change in public officials’ political positions when they go from one elected office to another.